Dr. David Clippinger

-Dr. Clippinger is currently writing Inner Medicine: the Five Elements of Health and Healing, to be published by Singing Dragon.
+Dr. Clippinger is currently writing Living and Training with Purpose: The Life of Qi, to be published by Singing Dragon.

 Master Clippinger has trained with and been individually coached by some of the world’s most renowned and prestigious T’ai Chi, Chi Kung, and Internal Arts masters.
 Some of the most famous of those teachers are listed below along with some of the forms taught to Dr. Clippinger.

 Master Clippinger trains regularly with Grandmaster Nick Gracenin with whom he has studied Fu Style Baguazhang, Kaimen Meditation, Liang Yi Quan, 8 Pieces of Brocade, Rooted Pine Qigong, Wu Dang Taiji Sword, Push Hands, Chan Si Gong, Yang Style Taijiquan, and Taiji Spear.